Shopify accounting that reconciles to your bank.

 - Import VAT and duty on every overseas consignment

 - If you buy stock from China, the EU or anywhere outside the UK, import VAT (usually 20%) and potentially customs duty apply when goods enter the country.
 VAT-registered sellers should use postponed VAT accounting so you declare and reclaim the import VAT on the same return instead of paying it upfront at the border and waiting to recover it, a cash-flow swing that can run to thousands on a single container.
-We make sure your freight forwarder and courier are using your EORI number correctly.
+We make sure your freight forwarder and courier are using your EORI (Economic Operators Registration and Identification) number correctly.

 - The marketplace 'deemed supplier' rules can shift VAT off you